upr-fvx/universal-pokemon-randomizer-fvx/docs/src/_notes/special_form_item_exclusions_cfru_dpe.md

   forms.
 - GMax has no dedicated metadata marker.
 - The current generation predicate uses base-form generation, which conflicts with the desired regional-form default.
-- `Item` has no category/type metadata, and later-generation item constants are not a CFRU/DPE item compatibility map.
+- Later-generation item constants are not a CFRU/DPE item compatibility audit, even though they now back the shared predicate.
-- Settings serialization needs new backward-compatible fields before RNQS/settings-profile overlays can enable these exclusions.
 - Local ROM-backed audits are still needed, but they must be user-run outside Codex.

 ## Recommended Implementation Slices